mpsitech/The-Whiznium-Documentation/setup_riscv.md

 [back](./README.md)

-# Setting Up A New Yocto SDK For Use With Whiznium
+# Setting Up A New PolarFire SoC Yocto SDK For Use With Whiznium

 The following instructions have been tested on a Linux workstation running ubuntu 20.04.